marco2501/LoLUpdater/README.md

 	Option to Clean up Windows Update cache for the purpose of reinstalling failed updates.

 	An "OK" button to confirm your selection(s) and a "Self-Elevate" button to do Administartor tasks.

+	Works for Regular LoL, PBE client and both servers on Garena.

 Licence